 - Coconut Bliss – Coconut Bliss vegan ice cream is sold by the pint in a variety of flavors.
 They now sell ice cream sandwiches too!
 In addition to being vegan, this delicious product is organic, fair-trade, and soy- and gluten-free.

-- So Delicious Minis – So Delicious Minis are delicious vegan ice cream sandwiches.
+- So Delicious Minis – So Delicious Minis are vegan ice cream sandwiches.
+This brand also makes ice cream and fudge bars in a variety of flavors and organic plant-based milks (cashew, oat, almond, coconut, and soy)

 - Ben & Jerry’s Dairy-free – New to the shelves in 2017, made with almond milk and certified vegan, you can now get Ben & Jerry’s ice cream in the following best-selling flavors: Chunky Monkey, Cherry Garcia, P.B. & Cookies, Chocolate Fudge Brownie, and more!